DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

  * node v16.13.1 or later
  * npm v8.3.0 or later

-Also you must install the packages this tool depends on:
+And before using the tool, **you must** install the pre-requisite packages this tool depends on:
 ```
-$ npm init
+$ npm install
 ```

 After doing that, you can run the tool.
 Here's an example, invoking it without